Last reviewed 23 September 2020

 There is growing evidence that wearing a face covering in an enclosed space helps protect individuals and those around them from Covid-19.
-The Government has updated Working Safely During Coronavirus (Covid-19) in Factories, Plants and Warehouses to recommend that face masks and other face coverings (such as home-made cloth masks or scarves) are now widely used as one public health measure to limit the transmission of Covid-19.
-The Government has made it a legal requirement to wear face coverings in shops and public transport.
+Face coverings (such as home-made cloth masks or scarves) are now widely used as one public health measure to limit the transmission of Covid-19.
+The Government has made it a legal requirement to wear face coverings in shops and public transport and other indoor environments.

 A face covering is something which safely covers the nose and mouth.
 Reusable or single-use face coverings can be purchased.
 Scarves bandanas, religious garments or hand-made cloth covering can be used, but must securely fit round the side of the face.

 Employers should support their workers in using face coverings safely if they choose to wear one.
 Workers using face coverings should be instructed on how to use face coverings safely.
 This includes: